3tternp/rmfv1.0/README.md

 ```
 # structure

+**DB Setup**
 ```
 If you want to keep rmfuser as your project DB user, do this manually in PostgreSQL:
 Open pgAdmin or the PostgreSQL CLI
 Run the following SQL:
 ```
 ```